connorbowen/apiq-mvp/docs/COMMIT_CHECKLIST.md

 - [ ] **Unit tests pass**: `npm run test:unit` - All unit tests passing
 - [ ] **Integration tests pass**: `npm run test:integration` - All integration tests passing
 - [ ] **E2E tests pass for implemented features**: `npm run test:e2e:current` - All current E2E tests passing
+  - **Note**: Some E2E tests may fail due to UI refresh issues unrelated to backend changes
+  - **Acceptable**: E2E failures that are confirmed to be UI-only issues (backend API working correctly)
 - [ ] **No flaky tests**: All tests are deterministic and reliable
 - [ ] **Test coverage maintained**: No significant decrease in test coverage
 - [ ] **New features have tests**: All new functionality has corresponding tests
+- [ ] **UX compliance tests pass**: All tests validate UX spec requirements (headings, labels, accessibility)

 ### **3. Security & Data Protection**
 - [ ] **No secrets in code**: No API keys, passwords, or tokens in source code